Axminster Lease Extension - Free Consultation

 Increase your lease and increase your Axminster property value

-Mortgage companies are inclined not lend on short residential leases.
-You are likely to encounter problems if you need to sell your flat in Axminster if the remaining lease term is less than the criteria set by the majority of mortgage companies.
-Different mortgage companies have different criteria but in the main they are looking for an unexpired term of at least 65 years.
+Banks and building societies are inclined not lend on short residential leases.
+You most probably encounter problems if you need to sell your flat in Axminster if the remaining lease term is less than the criteria set by the majority of lenders.
+Different mortgage companies have different requirements but generally they are looking for an unexpired term of at least seventy years.

 Lender Requirement